Introduction

 }

-U.S. Addresses
+U.S. addresses

 US states are always represented in their two-digit form in capital letters.
 For example, NY